wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 TypeScript application, for example, can now write its infrastructure definition in TypeScript as well.
 This eliminates the need to learn a new domain-specific language.
 An argument I'll call "appeal to familiarity" and one I certainly don't disagree with.
-Again, looking beyond the language syntax, I think leveraging an existing programming library ecosystem provides the most benefit.
+But, looking again beyond the language syntax, I think leveraging an existing programming library ecosystem provides the most benefit.